Star Ferry: History

-Before the steam ferry service was first established, people would cross the harbour in sampans.
+Before the steam ferry service was first established, people crossed the harbour in flat-bottomed wooden boats known as sampans.
 In 1870, a man named Grant Smith brought a twin-screw wooden-hulled boat from England and started running it across the harbour at irregular intervals.

 In July 1873, an attempt was made to run steam ferries between Hong Kong and Kowloon.
 This was stopped at the request of the British consul in Canton, who feared it would enable visits to gambling houses in Kowloon.
 It is thought that a service to the public was established in the mid-to-late 1870s, after the cession of Kowloon to the British in 1860.

 The company was founded by Parsee merchant Dorabjee Naorojee Mithaiwala as the "Kowloon Ferry Company" in 1888.
-Naorojee bought Smith's boat, and later acquired the steam vessels Morning Star and Evening Star from a Mr Buxoo.
+Naorojee bought Smith's boat, and later acquired two steam vessels from a Mr Buxoo, naming them Morning Star and Evening Star.

+At the time regular service was initiated, ships were moored by having a sailor on the vessel toss the rope to another on the pier, who caught it with a long billhook.
+This is still done today.

 The popularity of this means of transport enabled him to increase his fleet to four vessels within 10 years: the Morning Star, Evening Star, Rising Star and Guiding Star.
 Each boat had a capacity of 100 passengers, and the boats averaged 147 crossings each day.
-He incorporated the business into the "Star Ferry Co Ltd" in 1898, prior to his retirement to India.
-The company name was inspired by his love of Alfred Lord Tennyson's poem "Crossing the Bar", of which the first line reads "Sunset and evening star, and one clear call for me!".
+He incorporated the business into the "Star Ferry Co Ltd" in 1898.
+The ship names and, subsequently, the company name was inspired by his love of Alfred Lord Tennyson's poem "Crossing the Bar", of which the first line reads "Sunset and evening star, and one clear call for me!".

-At the time regular service was initiated, ships were moored by having a sailor on the vessel toss the rope to another on the pier, who would then catch it with a long billhook.
-This is still done today.

 On his retirement in 1898, Naorojee sold the company to The Hongkong and Kowloon Wharf and Godown Company Limited, at that time owned by Jardine, Matheson & Co. and Sir Paul Chater.

 A pier constructed on the western end of Salisbury Road opened in 1906, it was a fine massive structure at that time and it also had a separate compartment for the first and second class.
 However, it was destroyed by a typhoon in September 1906.